Home | The Boat | First Mate | Admiral | Guestbook

 Next we walked until we found an old garage.
 The owner would not do the job himself.
 Instead, he agreed to rent the use of his welder to my dad.

 That fellow watched Daddy make the repair.
 When finished the shop owner refused payment.
-He said he'd learned more than any fee would cover.
+He said he had learned more than any fee would cover.
 Free.
+I was so proud of my Daddy.

 How cool is that?

-You've still "got it" and if you're smart enough to hire someone to do the work?
+You still "have it" and if you are smart enough to hire someone to do the work?
 Well, good for you!

 Do you rent expensive tools you only need for a once-in-a-blue-moon job?